almereyda/awesome-starred/README.md

 - [admidio](https://github.com/Admidio/admidio) - Admidio is a free open source user management system for websites of organizations and groups.
 The system has a flexible role model so that it’s possible to reflect the structure and permissions of your organization.
 - [zenbership](https://github.com/castlamp/zenbership) - Zenbership Membership Software: Achieve Membership Nirvana
 - [Warmshowers.org](https://github.com/warmshowers/Warmshowers.org) - The code for warmshowers.org.
 If you'd like to help develop code for Warmshowers.org or if you would like to handle some of the website configuration/sitebuilding tasks in the issue queue, please let me know.
-- [kimai2](https://github.com/kevinpapst/kimai2) - Kimai v2 is web based Timetracker: multi-user application for time-tracking using Symfony 4 and the AdminLTE theme.
-Can be used by Freelancers, Agencies and Companies to track employee working-times and generate invoices.
+- [kimai2](https://github.com/kevinpapst/kimai2) - Kimai v2 is a web-based multiuser time-tracking application.
+Free for everyone: freelancers, agencies and companies track their employee working-times and generate invoices.
 - [self-service-password](https://github.com/ltb-project/self-service-password) - Web interface to change and reset password in an LDAP directory
 - [Membership-system](https://github.com/martinontcode/Membership-system) - Membership system written in PHP, includes registration form, login form.
 - [form_registration](https://github.com/davidberriman/form_registration) - This project is built on the fgmembersite form registration and improves security, scalability and UI